Grading FAQ – Winter 2018

 These will be a mix of regional and BFTA shoots if entered.
-Potentially, the oldest (11 – 16) 6 shoots (or more in some cases) on the roiling 16 will be Bfta.
+Potentially, the oldest (7 – 16) 10 shoots (or more in some cases) on the roiling 16 will be BFTA event scores.
 This means that it is not always going to be shoot no “16” that drops off your rolling 16 next.
-If you want an update as to what score is next to drop, email me.

-All BFTA shooters are graded twice a year, once after the winter league results finish in early or mid-March and again after the summer leagues finish, the BFTA Euro (mid-September) is last competition before re-grading for winter.
+All BFTA shooters are graded twice a year, once prior to the Summer Gp series booking in opening (usually early March) and again after the BFTA Euro (mid September)

-Summer and Winter start grades Will be displayed on the BFTA website.
+In accordance with the BFTA constitution, the Start grades for Summer and winter will be displayed on the BFTA website.

 The main columns of interest to shooters will be: